Changissnz/selfinterest/README.md

 to collapse nonetheless, an example of the necessity of patience.
 Those that desire to participate in a media sacrifice clarity, that is, the notions of non-contradicting relation to one another, for relations to the content of that media's objects.
 Clarity in statement and action does blur the recognition of a media with more than one end into a mass of homogenous anatomy.
+For every variable, atomic-like understandings of a media assign each end to an interest.
+And in any media of relevance, there are many, and interests born out of self-interest are not fixated to the experience that is non-static.